stanistan/veun-http-demo/docs/cmd/demo-server/routes.go.md

     mux := http.NewServeMux()
 ```

-### Docs!
+### Docs & Components

 Docs are really the only interesting route here.
-It serves everything.
+It serves everything,
+from the static documents to demo compontents in the `internal/components`
+path.

 ```go
 mux.Handle("/docs/", h(html(docsHandler)))